XenoM0rph97/saigai-watch/README.md

 # Saigai Watch

-Saigai Watch is a client side, simple seimsic activity monitoring dashboard designed to provide real-time information about natural events in Japan.
+Saigai Watch is a client side, simple seismic activity monitoring dashboard designed to provide real-time information about natural events in Japan.

 ## Features